evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-01/readme.md

 ## Task #2 - review your project

-Now you can open your project at the IDE you normally use.
-Since this is dotnet project, you can use [VS Code](https://code.visualstudio.com/), [Visual Studio](https://visualstudio.microsoft.com/) or [JetBrains Rider](https://www.jetbrains.com/rider/).
+Now, open your project in the IDE of your choice.
+For dotnet projects, you can use [VS Code](https://code.visualstudio.com/), [Visual Studio](https://visualstudio.microsoft.com/) or [JetBrains Rider](https://www.jetbrains.com/rider/).
 I will use VS Code.

 Open your project in VS code